About Us

 Capital Campaign

 By 1993, community interest and expanded services made clear the need for a new facility.
 Spearheaded by community volunteers, capital campaign plans were developed, and a capital fund drive began in 1996 with a goal of $1.1 million dollars.
+Two major gifts totaling over $800,000 were pledged to the project.

-Anne Milanof became a library volunteer in 1965 and served for 25 years becoming President of the Library Board.
+Anne Milanof became a library volunteer in 1965 and served for 25 years, becoming President of the Library Board.
 In her will, she donated $450,000 to the library building fund.
 Clarence Schock started his own oil company (SICO) and founded the SICO Foundation.
 The Foundation awarded $400,000 to the library building fund in memory of Mr. Schock.

 The New Library